nhpip/iex_history2/README.md

 ```

 ### History.h(val)
 If the argument is a string it displays the history that contain or match entirely the passed argument.
-If the argument is an integer it displays the command at that index.
+If the argument is a positive integer it displays the command at that index.
+If the argument is a negative number it displays the history that many items from the end.
 ```
     iex> History.h(2)
     2: 2021-09-01 17:29:31: time = Time.utc_now().second